kalvir781/kalv/posts/2025/star-theory.md

 O - Time - Concept of knowing the time and meeting it.
 When you give a time, you do a task/work at that time.
 P - Protect - To protect people and parent them.
 Q - Qi (chi) - Pulled from Chinese philosophy, so if one doesn't move for themselves, they aren't receiving life force, energy.
 The practise of Tai Chi brings this energy into self.
-R - Remember, Right, Resting (The fundamental need for physical and mental recuperation) S - Safety, Sacrifice, Sharing - To provide Safety for people, to sacrifice yourself for people, to share with people T - Tasks - defining a task in the sun and completing it on time U - Uniqueness - Like self, and being one with self
+R - Resting (The fundamental need for physical and mental recuperation) S - Safety, Sacrifice, Sharing - To provide Safety for people, to sacrifice yourself for people, to share with people T - Tasks - defining a task in the sun and completing it on time U - Uniqueness - Like self, and being one with self